fish-shell/fish-shell/doc_src/tutorial.rst

 Exit Status
 -----------

 When a command exits, it returns a status code as a natural number.
-This indicates how the command fared - 0 usually means success, while the others signify kinds of failure.
-For instance fish's ``set --query`` returns the number of variables it queried that weren't set - ``set --query PATH`` usually returns 0, ``set --query arglbargl boogagoogoo`` usually returns 2.

 Unlike other shells, ``fish`` stores the exit status of the last command in ``$status`` instead of ``$?``.